-Anxiety (and depression) are the most common types of mental health problem that people consult us for with these conditions growing annually, particularly as a result of the 2020 Coronavirus pandemic and the effects of social isolation.
+Anxiety is one of the most common types of mental health problem that people consult us for at Tranceform, particularly as a result of the 2020 Coronavirus pandemic and the effects of social isolation.

-Anxiety is also the most prevalent mental health problem across the Western World.
+Anxiety is also the most widespread form of distress across the Western World.

-Anxiety is associated with almost any experience that we perceive (believe) to be “dangerous” or “threatening” in some way (this could be relational, social or physical).
+Anxiety is associated with almost any experience that we perceive (believe) to be “dangerous” or “threatening” in some way (this could be relational, social, economic or physical).

 Because what we believe about a potentially dangerous situation is intimately linked to our actual experience, it should be recognised that the anxiety reaction is caused by our own subjective evaluation of events.